The Asymmetric Index of a Graph: Abstract

 \section{Abstract}

-A graph $G$ is \textit{asymmetric} if its automorphism group of vertices is trivial.
-Asymmetric graphs were introduced by Erd\H{o}s and R\'{e}nyi \cite{Erdos} in 1963 where they measured the \textit{degree of asymmetry} of an asymmetric graph.
-They proved that any asymmetric graph can be made non-asymmetric by removing some number $r$ of edges and/or adding adding some number $s$ of edges, and defined the \textit{degree of asymmetry} of a graph to be the minimum value of $r+s$.
-In this paper, we define another property that how close a given non-asymmetric graph is to being asymmetric.
-We define the \textit{asymmetric index} of a graph $G$, denoted $ai(G)$, to be the minimum of $r+s$ in order to change $G$ into an asymmetric graph.
+A graph $G$ is \textit{asymmetric} if its automorphism group is trivial.
+Asymmetric graphs were introduced by Erd\H{o}s and R\'{e}nyi (1963).
+They suggested the problem of starting with an asymmetric graph and removing some number $r$ of edges and/or adding some number $s$ of edges so that the resulting graph is non-asymmetric.
+Erd\H{o}s and R\'{e}nyi defined the \textit{degree of asymmetry} of a graph to be the minimum value of $r+s$.
+In this paper, we define another property that measures how close a given non-asymmetric graph is to being asymmetric.
+We define the \textit{asymmetric index} of a graph $G$, denoted $ai(G)$, to be the minimum of $r+s$ so that the resulting graph $G$ is asymmetric.

-We investigate the symmetry asymmetric index of both connected and disconnected graphs and obtain precise values for paths, cycles, certain circulant graphs, Cartesian products involving paths and cycles, and bounds for complete graphs, split graphs, and stars.
+We investigate the asymmetric index of both connected and disconnected graphs.
+We prove that for any non-negative integer $k$, there exists a graph $G$ where $ai(G)=k$.
+We show that the asymmetric index of a cycle with at least six vertices is two, and provide a complete characterization of all possible pairs of edges that can be added to a cycle to create an asymmetric graph.
+In addition we determine the asymmetric index of paths, certain circulant graphs, Cartesian products involving paths and cycles, and bounds for complete graphs, and complete bipartite graphs.